 PSY2104 Psychological Skills C

 This course deals with the fundamental issues of research and professional skills.
-With respect to psychological research skills this course centres on the preparation of a research proposal consisting of an ethics application, a review of the literature and specification of a research methodology.
-With respect to professional skills development, this course focuses on assessment skills which include administration of psychological tests and issues regarding psychiatric nosology and diagnosis.
-The Work Integrated learning component of the course deals with issues associated with student's first placement in the following semester.
+With respect to psychological research skills this course centres on development of skills typical of a competent research assistant.
+With respect to professional skills development, this course focuses on developing interpretative skills in psychological assessment and report writing.

-- demonstrate the ability to appropriately administer a diversity of standardised tests of cognition and psychosocial functioning;
+- appropriately interpret and report on a diversity of tests associated with cognition and psychosocial functioning.